Theater Basel

 Because the theatre does not have its own orchestra, the Basel Symphony Orchestra is usually contracted to perform for opera and ballet productions as needed.
 For baroque-opera productions, La Cetra, the baroque orchestra of the Schola Cantorum Basiliensis, is engaged.

 History

 Theater Basel was founded in 1834 under the name Basler Stadttheater.
 The first theatre was designed by Swiss architect Melchior Berri.

-In 1873 work on a new theatre began which was designed by Johann Jakob Stehlin Jr..
+In 1873, work on a new theatre began which was designed by Johann Jakob Stehlin Jr..
 This second theatre opened in 1875 and was used until it was destroyed by fire on 7 October 1904.

 Plans for a third theatre were soon made, but it was five years before the theatre finally opened in 1909.
 The fourth theatre opened in 1975.

-In October 2018, the company announced the appointment of Kristiina Poska as its next General Music Director (GMD; Generalmusikdirektorin), effective with the 2019–2020 season.
+Kristiina Poska was the most recent General Music Director (GMD; Generalmusikdirektorin) of the company, the first female conductor to hold the post, appointed in October 2018 and effective with the 2019–2020 season.
+She held the post for the 2019–2020 season.